Bortiz25/pet-store-website/README.md

 ```
 Example of a `index.js` file that is rendering the index page using the routes.

+ # `.ejs` files
+- about.ejs
+- addProduct.ejs
+    includes the form admin users submit to add a new product.
+- adminPage.ejs
+    Includes hyperlinks to `audit.ejs` and `addProduct.ejs`.
+This page contains a grid of all available products with corresponding delete buttons.
+- audit.ejs
+   Includes the audit table for all products.
+- login.ejs/signup.ejs
+    This page includes the form users can submit to create/log in to their account
+- products.ejs
+   This page contains a grid of available products and code to filter
+   products by tags.
+- shoppingCart.ejs

 ### Partials
 The navigationBar and copyright `.ejs` files are made in the `views/partials/` directory.